 - Included all of the requested information about your high school records on your college application

 You can view your placement results in your eServices account.
-From your eServices dashboard, click on the Student Center tile, then Steps to Success.
-Your scores are displayed in the Assessment Placements section.

-Submit Your High School Records for Placement

-(Now)

-- Included all of the requested information about your high school records on your college application

-You can view your placement results in your eServices account.
 From your eServices dashboard, click on the Academic Records tile, then Placements.

 Submit Your High School Records for Placement